-- 1. As required by the Brown Act, a portion of each council meeting agenda will provide an opportunity for members of the public to address the council on any agendized item, including closed session and consent calendar items.
+- As required by the Brown Act, a portion of each council meeting agenda will provide an opportunity for members of the public to address the council on any agendized item, including closed session and consent calendar items.
 Regular meeting agendas also will provide for public comment on any unagendized matter that is within the subject matter jurisdiction of the city. - 2.
-In response to public comment on non-agendized items, the council members may individually: - a. briefly respond to statements made or questions posed by members of the public; - b. ask questions for clarification; - c. provide a reference to staff or other resources for factual information or response; - d. request staff to report to the council at a subsequent meeting; and - e. request staff to place a matter of business on a future agenda as needed.
+In response to public comment on non-agendized items, the council members may individually: - a. briefly respond to statements made or questions posed by members of the public; - b. ask questions for clarification; - c. provide a reference to staff or other resources for factual information or response; - d. request staff, with consensus of council, to report to the council at a subsequent meeting; and - e. request staff, with consensus of council, to place a matter of business on a future agenda as needed.